apetrynet/pyfilemail/README.rst

 I've tried to keep this api as simple as possible and rely on filemail's own validation of data and error codes to keep you all in check :) The reason for this is that I don't work at filemail and have no insight in what validation they have for the data passed.
 It also saves me a lot of head ache writing rock solid validation code and I think this is a more flexible way of doing it.
 Please correct me if I'm wrong here.

-So far this has been developed and tested on Ubuntu.
+So far this has been developed and tested on Ubuntu 16.04.
 I'll try to get my hands on a Windows and OSX machine and addapt the code to make sure it works there as well.

 API documentation is available `here <http://pyfilemail.readthedocs.io/en/latest/>`_